Ribbit and Rip It: Critical response

 Mary Kate Carr from The A.V.
 Club gave the episode an "A", enjoying Daredevil's appearance and the chemistry between Maslany and Cox.
 Regarding the ending, Carr called it "a bit on the nose as far as commentary on the female experience" and something that was "difficult to pull off tonally when the rest of the series is so zany and lighthearted" but that it felt like the "logical end result" for the character.
 Alex Stedman of IGN called the episode the series' best, with "heavy emotional and plot stakes, [while] still sneaking in a little bit of sitcom goodness.
 It is, in more ways than one, the episode we've all been waiting for."
 Stedman said Daredevil's appearance a "crucial role" for the episode and Walters' character arc, and praised the chemistry between Maslany and Cox, giving "Ribbit and Rip It" a 9 out of 10.

 Gizmodos Germain Lussier said the episode "truly... bring[s] everything She-Hulk: Attorney at Law has been leading to together".
 Brett White at Decider said the episode was "worth the wait" and was enthralled by Walters and Murdock hooking up, since that was something the two had never done in the comics, despite both comic-versions of the characters being some of the "more sexually adventurous characters" in Marvel Comics, and thematically fit Walters' arc for the series.
 He concluded that "Ribbit and Rip It" was "like a comic book come to life".

+Discussing the Daredevil hallway fight in April 2026, Casey Loving at TheWrap called it a "fun bit" that fit with She-Hulks approach to the character since it "stays true to the character while placing him in a more playful environment".
+He ranked the fight fifth out of the character's seven hallway fights to date.